surmabck/discount-service/README.md

 Note!
 There are two products available for you to query.
 Theirs ids:
 - 45603f96-1ef0-465c-9a7f-bb9e106e2b64
 - 45603f96-1ef0-465c-9a7f-bb9e106e2b61

+There is a Basic Authorization in place.
+Please use validUser:validPassword credentials
 ```

 It's a modular monolith application build with Spring Boot 3.2.x, Kotlin 1.9.x and gradle multi-project approach